 Ruger GP100 Review: Ruger’s wheelgun workhorse!

 Ruger’s GP100 has been the company’s flagship .357 Magnum for decades.
-This Ruger GP100 review will look at the pros and cons of this wheelgun.
+In this Ruger GP100 review, we’ll take a closer look at all aspects of this gun while also assessing its pros and cons.

 Ruger GP100 Specs